christopherhaney/christopherhaney.github.io/posts/dlss.md

 </center>
 <br>

-**NVIDIA DLSS**, short for **deep learning super sampling**, is a way to use **machine learning** (letting a computer teach itself to improve at a task with minimal input from humans) to decrease the trade-off between graphics and performance.
+**NVIDIA DLSS**, short for **Deep Learning Super Sampling**, is a way to use **machine learning** (letting a computer teach itself to improve at a task with minimal input from humans) to decrease the trade-off between graphics and performance.
 Here's the complex step-by-step breakdown of how it works:

 1. Several ultra-high resolution 16K images for a game are uploaded to an NVIDIA DGX supercomputer<sup><a href="https://www.nvidia.com/en-us/data-center/dgx-systems/" target="_blank">5</a></sup>.
 These images will later be used to compare and improve DLSS rendered images.
 2. The DGX supercomputer renders the game at a resolution much lower than the desired final resolution.
 3. An AI network called a **convolutional autoencoder** "takes the low resolution current frame, and the high resolution previous frame, to determine on a pixel-by-pixel basis how to generate a higher quality current frame."<sup><a href="" target="_blank">4</a></sup>
 4. **Motion vectors**, images that show the change between two frames, are rendered simultaneously.
 Motion vectors assist DLSS with rendering frames by helping it "guess" what the next frame is going to look like.
 For example, motion vectors could be used to recognize the direction the player is moving in-game.
 Then DLSS can use that information to help render the next frame since it now "knows" where the visible objects are about to be.
 5. The DGX supercomputer then compares the DLSS rendered image to the original image and sees how close it got, logging any errors and inconsistencies to improve future renders.
 6. Steps 2 through 5 are repeated tens of thousands of times until DLSS images are consistently close enough to the original image.
-At this point the **AI model** for the game is complete.
+At this point the AI model for the game is complete.
 An **AI model** is simply an algorithm that has been successfully trained to recognize patterns.
 In this case, the pattern involves what the game looks like (common color palettes and textures), various kinds of motion vectors that occur in normal gameplay and much more.
 7. This AI model is then put into the NVIDIA RTX GPU **drivers**, software that tells hardware how to communicate with the rest of the computer.
 This means that when a user installs or updates to the newest drivers, their NVIDIA RTX GPUs can now use this model to render the game using DLSS!
 8. The user enables DLSS in their supported game of choice.
 The game will now display at a high resolution while the GPU is rendering the game at a lower resolution, offering *huge* resolution *and* performance gains!